-A Valentine’s Day program – the participants will be involved in a variety of activities to help them get ready for the day.
-Participants will make two different types of Valentines – one done with Iris Paper Folding and the second one by weaving.
-We will be learning about the language of flowers and how a bouquet can be more than pretty, it can also send a message.
-Finally, what would Valentine’s Day be without sweets.
-We will be make three traditional kinds of candy – potato, peanut brittle and toffee.
+A Valentine’s Day program – participants will be involved in a variety of activities to help them get ready for the day.
+Participants will make two different types of Valentines – one done with Iris Paper Folding and one by weaving.
+Also, learn about “the language of flowers” and how a bouquet can be more than pretty, it can also send a message!
+Finally, what would Valentine’s Day be without sweets?
+Participants will make three traditional kinds of candy – potato, peanut brittle and toffee.

 Onions, Peas, Beans and Spinach Grow

 The survival of early Pennsylvania German families depended on the produce of their gardens for their survival.
 What did their gardens look like?
 What would they have grown?
 What did they do to keep their soil healthy?
 How do the seeds from various plants differ?
 We will be looking at soil composition, nutrient replacement, composting, garden location and design and how the labor was traditionally divided between men and women.
 Finally, participants will be planting seeds that they can eventually plant out in their own gardens.

 Eggs, Rabbits and Trees – A Pennsylvania German Easter

 The Pennsylvania Germans brought Lent and Easter traditions with them to their new country, many of which we still celebrate today.
 Learn about dyeing eggs, the Easter Bunny, the Easter Egg Tree and more.
 Come and learn about how our modern Easter traditions were born.
 Decorate eggs, fry up some fastnachts, make some Easter cards and more.
 Come and discover a Pennsylvania-German Easter with your group.